BarryDigby/barrydigby.github.io/Week_1/Docker.md

 ***

+## Try it yourself

 Try publishing the container to your own dockerhub profile, following the structure of `docker build -t DOCKERUSERNAME/REPO:TAG`.

-The `tag` can be anything, typically in a situation where you are working on developing a pipeline we will use tags such as `:dev` to delineate between development versions and published versions.
+The `tag` can be anything, however in a situation where you are working on developing a pipeline use tags such as `:dev` to delineate between development versions and published versions.